rfomra05/rfomra05/README.md

 🌍 World traveler: Exploring different cultures and places is on my to-do list.

-📫 How to reach me: Let’s connect on LinkedIn!
+📫 How to reach me: Let’s connect on LinkedIn/ rfomra@simon.rochester.edu